Sandbox

 timeout

 Optional[float] - Maximum time to wait in seconds.
 0 means no timeout.
-Defaults to 60-second timeout.
+Default is 60 seconds.

 Raises:

-- If Sandbox fails to start or times out.
+- If timeout is negative.
+If sandbox fails to start or times out.

 Example: